vivekamanoharan01/AWS-CI-CD-workshop-with-Java-Application/README.md

-Hi,please read CICD with Java Application Documents.pdf.In that I explained how I did this project with a step by step explanation.
+Hi, in this project I created, CICD web Application with Java Application using AWS Cloud9, CodeCommit, CodeBuild,Codedeploy,codepipeline in this repository file name CICD with Java Application.pdf file is the documentation I created after doing this project in that I explained how and what i did in this project with screenshot please see that document.